dkirker/stsync/README.md

 First, git clone your source directory.
 Next you run ./stsync.sh with -S (yes, it will overwrite, which is fine).
 Next you issue "git checkout -- ." in the source directory, this will remove all the changes caused by the overwrite.
 Now you're good to go.

 ## Limitations
-Only runs on OSX for now, once you've downloaded the repository, you should avoid doing changes from the WebIDE since there is no sync from web other than overwrite.
+Only runs on OSX/Linux for now, once you've downloaded the repository, you should avoid doing changes from the WebIDE since there is no sync from web other than overwrite.

+In theory, the scripts should work on Cygwin inside windows as well, but this is not tested.